 - Why do we keep seeing news headlines about major networks not being reachable because traffic got rerouted to somewhere else?
 BGP mishaps are very common and frighteningly very easy.
 Examples are malicious route hijacking, mis-origination (fat fingers), and bad filters (route leaks).
 We need better mechanism to ensure no one can inject false information into the global routing system that easily.

 - This workshop will look at current tools/techniques, how rPKI is just a piece in the puzzle, and what we should to secure the internet routing instead of waiting for an ideal solution that fixes all issues.

 This workshop will be held at PacNOG 24, please visit the event website for full details and to register – https://pacnog.org/pacnog24/

-- BGP introduction, attributes, and policy
+- BGP Attributes and Policy Control

-- Peering best practices
+- BGP Operations and Security best practices

 Maximum number of attendees